Eclipse (1934 film): Plot

 Ōsaki and Kanda return to their rural hometown after graduating from university.
 As Kanda has reached the age to marry and, having graduated in law, is considered an eligible match, he chooses Ōsaki's cousin Kinue, whom he has long been interested in, as a future wife. Ōsaki acts as a go-between for Kanda, but Kinue is indignant as it had always been Ōsaki whom she loved. Ōsaki leaves for Tokyo in hope for better job prospects, leaving behind a disappointed and embittered Kinue.

 After repeated attempts, Ōsaki finds a position as a private teacher for the young son of wealthy businessman Iwaki.
 House maid Kayo, sister of Iwaki's chauffeur Matsumura, develops an affection for Ōsaki, but is pushed aside by Iwaki's boisterous daughter Tomone.
 During a surprise visit by Kanda, who once served as a tutor for Tomone, Ōsaki learns that Kinue, instead of marrying Kanda, left for Tokyo soon after Ōsaki's departure.
-When Ōsaki, Kanda and Tomone go out together, Tomone secretly tells Ōsaki that she would rather have met him alone.
+When Ōsaki, Kanda and Tomone date, Tomone secretly tells Ōsaki that she would rather have met him alone.

 After a financial crisis following a change of government, Iwaki is forced to give up his mansion and dismiss most of his employees.
 He urges his daughter to marry Kanda, but Tomone asks Ōsaki instead to marry him. Ōsaki is hesitant to her proposal and quits his teacher's job, leaving behind a grieving Tomone.
-In his attempt to find a new job, he approaches Matsumura, who is now running his own chauffeur service and accepts to make Ōsaki his assistant. Ōsaki learns from Matsumura that Kayo has started to work as a waitress in the Ginza.
+To find a new job, he approaches Matsumura, who is now running his own chauffeur service and accepts to make Ōsaki his assistant. Ōsaki learns from Matsumura that Kayo has started to work as a waitress in the Ginza.